ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-storage.md

 ## Management cluster
 {: #vrw-storage-management}

-The management cluster storage is vSAN.
-Security requirements mandate that multi-tenant shared storage is not permissible and in such cases the use of vSAN is necessary. vSAN requires deploying a minimum of four ESXi hosts to the management cluster.
+The management cluster storage is vSAN™.
+Security requirements mandate that multitenant shared storage is not permissible and in such cases the use of vSAN is necessary. vSAN requires deploying a minimum of four ESXi hosts to the management cluster.

 ## Edge services cluster
 {: #vrw-storage-edge}